skrattaren/apf.rst/apf.rst

-  "But down these mean streets a man must go who is not himself mean, who is neither tarnished nor afraid." is a well-known quote – that describes Carrot to a tee – from Raymond Chandler's essay "`The Simple Art of Murder`_".
+  "But down these mean streets a man must go who is not himself mean, who is neither tarnished nor afraid." is a well-known quote – that describes Carrot to a tee – from Raymond Chandler's essay **The Simple Art of Murder**.

 - [p.
 93/85] "'Who loves you, pussycat?', said Nobby under his breath."